Creed of the Gnostic Church (1907)

 I confess the two Baptisms and the three other Mysteries for the remission of sins.

-I await, on the completion of the earthly Pleroma, the reappearance of the dead, the Ascension of the Pleroma, lastly the final destruction of the spirits resistant to any conversion, at the same time as the destruction of the hylic (physical) world, the work of the Demiurgos.
+I await, on the completion of the earthly Pleroma, the reappearance of the dead, the Ascension of the Pleroma, lastly the final dissolution of the spirits resistant to any conversion, at the same time as the dissolution of the hylic (physical) world, the work of the Demiurgos.
 Amen.